Compound engine

-These examples and compound turbines are the main but not the only uses of compounding in engines, see below.
+These examples and compound turbines are the main but not the only uses of compounding in engines; see below.

 Terminology

 A compound engine uses several stages to produce its output.

 Not all engines that use multiple stages are called compound engines.
 In particular, if an engine uses a later stage purely to extract energy from the exhaust for some other purpose, and notably for turbo charging, is not called a compound engine.
 Similarly, proposed engines that use a free piston engine to drive a turbine would not be called compound engines, as only the second stage produces output power.

 However, if a turbo compound engine is also supercharged by feeding some of the shaft power back to the supercharger, as in some aircraft engines, it is still a compound engine.
-Usage of the terms supercharged and turbosupercharged has varied with time, for example the makers of the Wright R-3350 Duplex-Cyclone compound engine described it at the time as turbosupercharged.
-It is however a compound engine, and a similar engine produced today would be described as supercharged rather than turbocharged.
+Usage of the terms supercharged and turbosupercharged has varied with time; for example, the makers of the Wright R-3350 Duplex-Cyclone compound engine described it at the time as turbosupercharged.
+It is, however, a compound engine, and a similar engine produced today would be described as supercharged rather than turbocharged.

 The term compounding is a little less restrictive than compound engine.
 Large compound turbines are an application of compounding, as are the multiple rows of blades used in many gas turbines, but neither is normally referred to as a compound engine.
 The several sets of blades in a single turbine are perhaps better thought of as similar in principle to the uniflow steam engine than to compounding.
-Unlike the uniflow steam engine, which has found niche uses only, multiple row turbines have found enormous practical application.
+Unlike the uniflow steam engine, which has found niche uses only, multiple-row turbines have found enormous practical application.

 An engine that does not use compounding is referred to as a simple engine, particularly in the case of a steam locomotive, or more precisely as a simple expansion engine, particularly in the case of a marine steam engine.

 Note however that in the case of any steam engine, simple engine can also be used to mean one that does not use a condenser to generate negative pressure and so improve efficiency.
 Use of separate condensers for this purpose is one of the key features that distinguishes the Watt steam engine of 1765 from the Newcomen steam engine of 1712.

-No ambiguity arises in the case of a steam locomotive, as in a condensing steam locomotive the condenser is not there to increase efficiency, and may even reduce efficiency in order to conserve water and reduce emissions.
+No ambiguity arises in the case of a steam locomotive, as in a condensing steam locomotive the condenser is not there to increase efficiency, and may even reduce efficiency to conserve water and reduce emissions.
 So for example the Metropolitan Railway A Class is in every sense a simple locomotive despite its condensers, and the term simple engine applied to steam locomotives always in practice means one that does not use compounding, again irrespective of its use of condensers.
 The terms simple expansion locomotive and simple expansion engine are sometimes applied to locomotives to remove any possible confusion.